BANKONPYTHAI/qubic-dev-kit/README.md

   * Modify qubic-cli and the frontend to suit your SC.
   * Adjust the launch scripts (e.g., deploy.sh) as necessary.

+* When done the deployment, before relaunching a new one, please run the script `cleanup.sh`

 ---

 ## Summary of Commands